Lyaaaaaaaaaaaaaaa/Lyaaaaa-s-Logs-Filter/README.md

 ## Project roadmap:
 1. Creating the package to read a file, filter it, and return each 'correct' line. *On it!*
-2. Create an interface  *Not yet on it!*
+2. Create an interface.  *Not yet on it!*
-3. Connect the interface to the previous package *Not yet either!*
+3. Connect the interface to the previous package. *Not yet either!*

 ## More information:
 WIP